sqreen/security-page/docs/markdown-content.md

 - We collect and store logs to provide an audit trail of our applications activity.
 - We use monitoring such as open tracing in our microservices.

-(SQREEN-CUSTOMER
-We use a real-time security solution to monitor our applications.
-Security events are logged and notifications are sent in case of critical attacks to allow for fast remediation.)

 ## Application security protection

 <!--- __Recommended for:__ >Series A/Series B startups or earlier if you handle sensitive customer data. --->